nimh-sfim/rtcog/rtfmri/README.md

         return new_data
 ```

-Your class name must end with Step, and it will automatically be registered using the lowercase name (e.g., "custom").
+Class names ending with "Step" are registered using the lowercase prefix (e.g., `CustomStep` → `"custom"`).
+If your class does not end with "Step", it is registered using the full class name in lowercase (e.g., `ZScore` → `"zscore"`).

+Private classes (classes that start with `_`) are not registered.

 ### 2. Enable the step in your config file